“Oops! I did it again. I failed to repay. Now I am lost in the game…Oh baby, baby!”

 - One-time settlement: If you express your desire to pay back and notify the bank about your current financial condition, banks may be willing to give you the option of a one-time settlement.
 Please note that this will be done on a case-to-case basis.
 This is a good way to get rid of your loan if you have some money.
 Usually the settlement amount lower than the original amount you would have had to pay. i.e. the bank may waive off some amount or charges.
 If your financial situation is really bad, then you may need to file for bankruptcy to free yourself from the loan commitment.

 - Conversion of the loan in case of unsecured loans: Banks tend to be stricter as far as unsecured loans are concerned.
 The borrower could opt for converting the unsecured loan to a secured one by offering a security.
 This will bring down the rate of interest and thus the EMI burden.

 Running away from the problem is not the solution.
 Not only will you undergo emotional stress, you will also end up losing your asset.
 Remember, your intent to pay off the loan should be evident to the lender.
 So be wise and talk to the bank representative the moment you realise that you will not be able to meet your obligations.
 Never wait till things get really bad.

 What happens if none of the above options work out?

-If none of the above options work, after giving you time to repay you dues, the bank will take the next step which is repossession of the asset (in the case of a secured loan).
+If none of the above options work, after giving you time to repay your dues, the bank will take the next step which is repossession of the asset (in the case of a secured loan).
 Here’s what will happen.

-Movable asset (Car/Auto)
+Movable Asset (Car/Auto)

 - The borrower will be given a notice of 7-15 days to pay the dues before the repossession of the vehicle takes place.
 In case of non-payment within this notice period, the bank will repossess the pledged vehicle.